Sexual Harassment and Sexual Violence

 Salve Regina does not discriminate on the basis of race, color, national and ethnic origin, sex, gender, sexual orientation, gender identity, religion, disability, age or veteran status or genetic information with regard to the rights, privileges, programs and activities generally accorded or made available to students at the University.
 It does not discriminate on the basis of race, color, national and ethnic origin, sex, gender, sexual orientation, gender identity, religion, disability, age, veteran status or genetic information in the administration of its employment policies, education policies, admission policies, scholarship and loan programs, athletic and other University-administered programs.
 In accordance with Title IX, it does not discriminate on the basis of sex in its educational programs or activities.

-The pronouns "they," "them" and "their" are being used intentionally throughout this section in order to be inclusive of all genders.
+The pronouns "they," "them" and "their" are being used intentionally throughout this section in order to be inclusive of all identities.